The Black Network

-The Black Network is an American short musical film released in 1936 that was directed by Roy Mack and released through Vitaphone.
-It is extant.
+The Black Network is a 1936 American musical short directed by Roy Mack and released by Vitaphone.

 Synopsis

 Nina Mae McKinney plays the star performer of a radio show who must contend with the sponsor's wife, who wants to take over her spot.
 The wife, Mezzanine, is more than willing to use her husband's shoe polish company to blackmail the show to do as she wishes.
 Ultimately Mezzanine's singing is so terrible that listeners complain and she is taken off the show, the status quo restored.